 The three-story rowhouse in Germantown has been home to the Arkestra since 1969.
-Sun Ra Arkestra Director Marshall Allen lives and plays there.
+Sun Ra Arkestra Director Marshall Allen still lives and plays here.

 Today the house is a living museum, full of paintings, sheet music and concert posters, dedicated to keeping the spirit of Sun Ra alive.

 Memories from jazz educator and musician Paul Combs: